Gambling in China: Hong Kong

+While some aspects of mainland Chinese law apply in Hong Kong, certain forms of gambling are legal and regulated in Hong Kong.
+The Law of Hong Kong is based on English common law, having been a British territory until 1997.
+Gambling in Hong Kong has been regulated since 1977.
+The Hong Kong Jockey Club organizes much of the legal betting in the region.
+Melco Resorts & Entertainment and Galaxy Entertainment Group both operate casinos in neighboring Macau but maintain their corporate headquarters in Hong Kong.

 Offshore gambling

-Legal restrictions on onshore gambling in Mainland China have contributed to the growth of overseas and online gambling sites that cater to Chinese nationals.
-Integrated gaming resorts in Singapore, Australia, Korea, Vietnam and the Philippines welcome growing numbers of Chinese tourists.
+The domestic Chinese demand for gambling is significant.
+Legal restrictions on onshore gambling in mainland China have contributed to the growth of overseas and online gambling sites that cater to Chinese nationals.
+Integrated gaming resorts in Singapore, Australia, South Korea, Vietnam, Cambodia and the Philippines welcome growing numbers of Chinese tourists.
+Mongolia, a neighbour of China, is also looking into legalizing gambling and casinos for Chinese tourists.

+Gambling tourism

+Several gambling sites previously existed along the China-Laos border and China-Myanmar border to attract Chinese tourists.
+In Myanmar, Mongla was site for casinos and other entertainment operations that are illegal in China, as was Boten in Laos.
+Following patterns of violence against Chinese tourists, the Chinese government pressured Myanmar and Laos to shut down these sites.
+As of at least 2024, the trend in both Myanmar and Laos is for casinos seeking to attract Chinese tourists to be set up further away from the Chinese border.

 Proxy betting

-As in person visits to offshore gambling venues can be both time consuming and attract the attention of law enforcement, proxy betting has grown in popularity, especially for VIP clients wishing to discretely place high stakes bets.
+As in-person visits to offshore gambling venues can be both time-consuming and attract the attention of law enforcement, proxy betting has grown in popularity, especially for VIP clients wishing to discreetly place high stakes bets.
 In proxy betting, clients communicate with staffers wearing headsets at baccarat tables in offshore casinos.
 Proxy betting was outlawed in Macau in 2016 and has never been permitted in Australia or Singapore casinos, but now accounts for 40 percent of the $1 billion VIP gaming market in the Philippines, according to brokerage CICC.

 Online gambling

-Online gambling in Mainland China remains illegal, however internet traffic routed via VPNs, underground banking networks and payment platforms enable Mainland Chinese customers to access and remit funds to online gaming sites.
-According to 2019 estimates published in Economic Information Daily, an affiliate of state-owned news agency Xinhua, the annual amount bet through online gambling in the Mainland is more than one trillion yuan (US$145 billion), equivalent to nearly twice the annual income of China’s officially sanctioned lotteries.
+Online gambling in mainland China remains illegal, however, internet traffic routed via VPNs, underground banking networks, and payment platforms enable mainland Chinese customers to access and remit funds to online gaming sites.
+According to 2019 estimates published in Economic Information Daily, an affiliate of state-owned news agency Xinhua, the annual amount bet through online gambling in the Mainland is more than one trillion yuan (US$145 billion), equivalent to nearly twice the annual income of China's officially sanctioned lotteries.

-In the Philippines alone, where Philippine Offshore Gaming Operators (POGOs) can register and legally operate, over a three-year period from 2016 at least 100,000 Chinese nationals were estimated to have moved to Manila to work for online gambling operators as marketing agents, tech support specialists and IT engineers to serve Mandarin-speaking clientele.
-To side step restrictions on direct marketing of online gambling in Mainland Chinese print or social media, many online gaming sites seeking to attract Chinese customers have become shirt sponsors for English Premier League football teams.
-Dafabet’s sponsorship of Fulham FC and W88’s sponsorship of Wolverhampton Wanderers are just two examples of this trend.

-In October 2014, The Guardian newspaper reported that one major online site, Bet365 had been taking bets from Chinese citizens by using obscure domain names in order to avoid government web censorship.
+In October 2014, The Guardian newspaper reported that one major online site, Bet365 had been taking bets from Chinese citizens by using obscure domain names to avoid government web censorship.